paultpearson/BirdsongPaper/README.md

 	- The outputs are HDF5 files that contain the neural network that was trained.

-- Fgures in the book chapter are in the directory `Figures` together with a Jupyter notebook that generates most of them.
+- Fgures in the book chapter are in the directory `Figures` together with a Jupyter notebook `Figures_for_Birdsong_Paper` that generates most of them.
 The source code for all figures is included.

 ### Installing